100 Powerful Marketing Tips

 - Create a suggestion box for customers (either a physical one at your place of business, or on your website).

 - Start a referrals program to reward current customers, employees or partners for bringing in new business.

-- Reassess your fee structure.
-Does it need adjustment with the recession?
+- Reassess your fee structure and pricing.
+Does it need adjustment?
 Could you make it more modular?
 Make sure you support all the payment options your clients need: make it easy for them to pay you.